 - Transfer the lesson credits to the teacher or student.
 This will transfer the full amount of credits to the student or teacher.

-- Return lesson credits to the student (0 to lesson amount).
-This is splitting the credits between the teacher and student.
+- Return lesson credits to the student.
+This is splitting the credits between the teacher and the student.
+It can be 0 italki Credits to the entire lesson amount.

 For example, if it is a lesson that costs $10 USD in credits, by entering $3 USD as the amount you want to "Return lesson credits to the student" the student would receive $3 USD and the teacher would receive $7 USD in italki Credits.